 What are you fighting for right now?

 Regardless of your opinion of the actual purpose of the protest, let’s give this girl a hand for actually DOING something when she felt she was being treated unfairly in school.
-YOU ROCK MY SOCKS Laura!
-This my friends, is the making of a world changer — it doesn’t matter if your efforts start with freeing children in an underdeveloped country, feeding the hungry or encouraging your school to update their outdated dress code — the point is that there are young people in our city seeing things that they don’t feel is just, and they are doing something about it!
+It doesn’t matter if your efforts start with freeing children from the dangers of child labour, feeding the hungry or encouraging your school to update their outdated dress code — the point is that there are young people in our city seeing things that they don’t feel is just, and they are doing something about it!
 This is not something to ridicule.
 This is something to celebrate.
 Everyone has to start somewhere.

 But let me emphasize this…. this IS a fight worth having.
 This battle is no small feat.

-Promoting the concept that a girl’s body or a tank-top is “distracting” or inappropriate creates the very foundation that leads to over-sexualizing females, victim-blaming and rape-culture within our society.
+Perpetuating the idea that a girl’s tank-top, or her body, is “distracting” or inappropriate in some way creates the very foundation that leads to over-sexualizing females, victim-blaming and rape-culture within our society.
 This concept diminishes our bodies to nothing but our sexuality — can a body be sexual?
 Yes, obviously.
 But only when a person chooses to be sexual, then and only then is that body sexual.
 Not in the middle of a high school.
 Not in the middle of a classroom.
 And definitely not when a young woman is trying to learn.
 This outfit is not inappropriate, but the reaction to it is.
-When you interrupt a girls education and send her home because she should not be seen in a tank-top, you are teaching every student in that school that what she looks like is inappropriate and punishable and her education is less important than what you think she should be wearing.
+When you interrupt a girls education and send her home because she should not be seen in a tank-top, you are teaching every student in that school that what she looks like is inappropriate and punishable and that her education is less important than what you think she should be wearing.

-Not only is it unproductive to promote this idea, thus teaching males to over-sexualize females because of their appearance or their choice of clothing, but it is even more unproductive to assume that male students (and teachers) are unable to focus on their work simply because they can see a leg, a shoulder, a belly or a bra strap.
+Not only is it unproductive to perpetuate this idea as it teaches male students to over-sexualize their female peers because of their appearance or their choice of clothing, but it is even more unproductive to assume that male students (and teachers) are unable to focus on their work simply because they can see a leg, a shoulder, a belly or a bra strap.
 This outdated approach to dress-codes is straight up insulting to males.
 First off, if they actually are distracted by something so minuscule, they should be sent home.
 Secondly, are we really assuming that males are nothing but their hormones?
 Are they unable to view females as human beings, friends, peers?
 Are they unable to be productive members of the community because of a bra strap?
 Give them a little more credit folks.
-I have encountered my fair share of disastrous members of the male population but even I know they’re better than that.

-And yes, of course part of the purpose of school is prepare young people for their future careers… key word being part.
+And yes, of course part of the purpose of school is prepare young people for their future careers… but the key word being part.

 Number 4 “Feminism is the radical notion that women are people too”